 The Ralph H. Baer Endowment for Invention Education

-In 2022, to mark the centennial of Baer’s birth and celebrate his legacy in perpetuity, the Smithsonian Institution intends to create the Ralph H. Baer Endowment.
+In 2022, to mark the centennial of Baer’s birth and celebrate his legacy in perpetuity, the Smithsonian Institution created the Ralph H. Baer Endowment.
 Funds generated annually by the Baer Endowment will support invention education through the Lemelson Center for the Study of Invention and Innovation at the National Museum of American History.

 The Lemelson Center envisions a world in which everyone is inventive and inspired to contribute to innovation.
 It engages, educates, and empowers the public to participate in technological, economic, and social change.
 The Center’s Draper Spark!Lab creates invention activities and challenges, especially for kids in the critical 6–12 age range.
 Children and families create, collaborate, test, experiment, problem solve, and invent at the National Museum of American History and across a growing network of 10 museums and science centers located throughout the United States and internationally.